simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 };
 ```

 * Add a new `Get` API operation.
-If the incoming request has the permission then the picture is returned.
+If the incoming request has the permission to access to the picture (Protected Resource) the this object will be returned.

 ```
 [HttpGet("{id}")]